-It seems the only existing RDF definition of metadata about people is a note submitted to the W3C in February 2001 entitled Representing vCard Objects in RDF/XML 10.
-(This note is the work of Renato Iannella working at the Distributed Systems Technology Centre at the University of Queensland and originally appeared on their RDF project page 11.)
-This note's suggestions are fast becoming the standard method of referencing people in RDF.
+At the time of writing, the only existing RDF definition of metadata about people is a note submitted to the W3C in February 2001 entitled Representing vCard Objects in RDF/XML10.
+(This note is the work of Renato Iannella working at the Distributed Systems Technology Centre at the University of Queensland and orginally appeared on their RDF project page11.)
+This note's suggestions are widely used for referencing people in RDF.